jacewalker/port-check/README.md

-# port-check
+# Ruby Port Check
-A basic TCP port status check written in Ruby.
+A basic TCP port status check written in Ruby using 'socket' and 'timeout' gems.